html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h3 id="includejs">Scripting in imports</h3>

 Imports are not in the main document.
 They're satellite to it.
-However, your import can still act on the main page even though it reigns supreme.
+However, your import can still act on the main page even though the main document reigns supreme.
 An import can access its own DOM and/or the DOM of the page that's importing it:

 **Example** - import.html that adds one of its stylesheets to the main page